team401/Docs/Technical/Gears.md

 1. TOC
 {:toc}

 This document provides an introduction to gears with a focus on FRC.
+For a discussion of other types of gears including shifters, bevels, and worm gears please see the [Other Gears](Other-Gears.md) document.
 For more detail on a topic please ask a team lead or the internet.

 ## What is a Gear?